Plain English Summary

 Who can participate?

-90 people with MS will be recruited.
-They must be aged between 18 and 65, with a clinical diagnosis of MS and have the ability to walk independently for 100 metres with or without a unilateral walking aid.
+People aged between 18 and 65 with a clinical diagnosis of MS and the ability to walk independently for 100 metres with or without a unilateral walking aid.

 What does the study involve?

-Participants will be invited to attend sessions at the Teesside Centre for Rehabilitation Science in James Cook University Hospital (UK).
-Their gait characteristics and balance control will be tested.
-They will be asked to complete some questionnaires about how they regard their health and how their symptoms impact on their lives.
-Before taking part in the study, the sensitivity of each participants foot sole will be tested if this is too low they will not be able to take part.
-Participants will be randomly allocated to one of three groups: textured insole group, smooth insole group or control group (no insole).
-They will be asked to wear the insole during their normal daily activities for three months, after which the testing procedure will be repeated in all three groups.
-At the end of the study, participants will be invited to take part in focus groups to share their experience of wearing the insoles.
+Participants are invited to attend sessions at the Teesside Centre for Rehabilitation Science in James Cook University Hospital (UK).
+Their gait characteristics and balance control are tested.
+They are asked to complete some questionnaires about how they regard their health and how their symptoms impact on their lives.
+Before taking part in the study, the sensitivity of each participants foot sole is tested - if this is too low they are not able to take part.
+Participants are randomly allocated to one of three groups: textured insole group, smooth insole group or control group (no insole).
+They are asked to wear the insole during their normal daily activities for three months, after which the testing procedure is repeated in all three groups.
+At the end of the study, participants are invited to take part in focus groups to share their experience of wearing the insoles.
 Focus groups are not compulsory.

 What are the possible benefits and risks of participating?

 Taking part is necessarily beneficial, but textured insoles of this type have been shown to help people with MS in an initial study so there may be some benefit to gait and balance.
 There is a small risk of falls during the gait and balance testing.
 To prevent falls, bars and handles are present for support should participants require it and the chief investigator, a qualified physiotherapist, is beside participants all of the time.
 Participants are able to rest between tests.
 There is also a possibility that some participants may find the insoles uncomfortable.
 Participants are advised to contact the chief investigator if this is the case and to stop wearing the insoles if they find them too uncomfortable.
 The team supervising the study and the clinicians responsible for participants care feel that the risks are minimal.